soranko/FizzBuzzServlet/README.md

 # FizzBuzzServlet

-Simple servlet for FizzBuzz.
+Servlet for playing FizzBuzz.
 - Implemented using IntelliJ IDEA.
-- Tomcat 9 was used for local test server.
+- Tomcat 9 was used as local test server.
-- Contain simple UI (form and button).
+- Contain a simple UI (form and button).
 - Keeps history of succesfull input(s)/outputs.